 Enable fast checkout.

-This one’s a no-brainer.
-Businesses that enable the Skip Receipt feature in Square Point of Sale increase their checkout speeds by over 40 percent.
+This one’s a no-brainer: businesses that enable the Skip Receipt feature in Square Point of Sale significantly increase their checkout speeds by over 40 percent.
 The feature allows you to skip the receipt selection and All Done screens for transactions.
 Bypassing these steps can help you get to the next customer in line faster — which is immensely helpful during rush times.
 (You can always still choose to send or print a receipt if a customer would like one).

 Get an NFC reader.